brianleepetros/prework-study-guide/README.md

-# Prework Study Guide Webpage
+# Study Guide Webpage

 ## Description

-This Prework Study Guide was created for boot camp students who were going through the Prework.
+This Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 - Motivated by the desire to create quick-reference notes and implement on the web using skills learned